At SF State, graduate work in Anthropology focuses on the development of research and professional skills in four subfields.

 About the Program

-The Department of Anthropology is no longer accepting applicants for Fall 2021 or Spring 2022.
-We will begin considering applicants for Fall 2022 starting on October 1, 2021.
-Please contact us and the Graduate Division, via the CAL State Apply website, at that time.
+The Department of Anthropology began considering applicants for Fall, 2022 on October 1, 2021.
+We have no Spring, 2022 admission.
+Please contact us through the Prospective Student link above.
+Your formal application will be to the Graduate Division, via the CAL State Apply website.

 By limiting the numbers of students we accept, we ensure small-group seminar classes and close supervisor-student interaction in thesis and project research.
 Recent graduates of the program are now in Ph.D. programs in universities ranging from Yale, to Berkeley, to the University of Hawaii.
 About half of our students take the M.A. as a path towards advocacy work, employment in government agencies or in commercial companies.
 Others work as high school and community college teachers, attorneys, film producers and researchers.
 For a selection of where some of our recent M.A. students are now go to the Alumni Careers section below.